 Posted on December 12, 2017

 Tens of millions of phones are lost or stolen each year.
-If it happens to you, there are steps you can take to find your lost phone or at least prevent your personal information from falling into the wrong hands.
+If it happens to you, there are steps you can take to find a lost phone or at least prevent your personal information from falling into the wrong hands.

-First, enable the find function, so that if your phone really is lost (not buried in your couch) you can see it on a map, play a sound, lock it or erase it.
+To locate a lost phone, first, enable the find function, so that if your phone really is lost (not buried in your couch) you can see it on a map, play a sound, lock it or erase it.
 There are different ways of doing this, depending on whether your phone is an Android or iPhone.

 We’ll walk you through the basic steps.

 If your phone is linked to a Google account (and you’re signed in), Find My Device is on by default.
 But for the function to work, your phone must:

 - Be connected to mobile data or Wi-Fi.

 - Have Location turned on.